 I have the following settings and have found out that this worked for me and prevented the circle coming up.
 You can’t truly use Photoshop as drawing software if these settings are not done.

 As we all know.
 Any new driver update to your drawing tablet or OS system update may break up your current settings.
-Something changes in the OS level and one day your settings might not work anymore.
+Something changed in the OS level and one day your settings might not work anymore.
 That is one reason I hate driver updates.

 You have just got something to work and BAM one day nothing works.
 Infuriating.
-Driver updates are meant to fix things but cruel reality is that they usually break some other feature that worked before.
+Driver updates are meant to fix things but the cruel reality is that they usually break some other feature that worked before.
 What to do other than wonder and accept the fate there.
 Once I got a working driver for my tablet, you can be sure I won’t be updating it ever again.
 Not until it breaks and I have to update it.

-Comment and bring suggestions on what should be included in the post so others can also find this and use this information to their benefit.
 As years go by and technology advances it could be that this post comes irrelevant at some point but I believe the next couple of years should be covered with this information.